wassname/repr-preference-optimization/research_journal.md

 is adamw_8bit essential? yes, wtf conclusion it's just super unstable
 - so maybe I can normalise theser tiny hss more...

+TODO code up a quick proof of concept with bnb baukit and gradient.
+Why none? loss.backward(**kwargs)